NOC-OI/microtiff/README.md

 HoloPy is not avaliaiable via PIP.
 If you are using anaconda, you may install it there.
 Alternatively, install from source by following instructions at [https://holopy.readthedocs.io/en/master/tutorial/dev_tutorial.html](https://holopy.readthedocs.io/en/master/tutorial/dev_tutorial.html#dev-install).
 Alternatively, use the install script at [scripts/install-holopy.sh](scripts/install-holopy.sh)

 ## Acknowledgements
-This library is comprised of work from various researchers.
+This library is comprised of work from various researchers, some of whom are not direct contributors to this repository.

-LISST-Holo decoder based on work by [Sari Giering](https://github.com/sarigiering), [Will Major](https://github.com/obg-wrm) and [Mojtaba Masoudi](https://github.com/Mojtabamsd)
+The LISST-Holo decoder is based on work by [Sari Giering](https://github.com/sarigiering), [Will Major](https://github.com/obg-wrm) and [Mojtaba Masoudi](https://github.com/Mojtabamsd)